lcpz/lain/README.rst

 - Your code its easy to understand, maintainable, and modularized.
 You should also avoid code duplication wherever possible by adding functions or using ``lain.helpers``.
 If something is unclear, and you can't write it in such a way that it will be clear, explain it with a comment.

-- You test your changes before submitting to make sure that not only your code works, but have not broken other parts of the module too!
+- You test your changes before submitting to make sure that not only your code works, but did not break other parts of the module too!

-- You update ``wiki`` submodule with a thorough section.
+- You eventually update ``wiki`` submodule with a thorough section.

-Contributed widgets have to be put it in ``lain/widget/contrib``.
+Contributed widgets have to be put in ``lain/widget/contrib``.

 Screenshots
 -----------